Taipei 101 skyline with 5G data icon — Taiwan eSIM vs roaming guide 2026

 Summary

-A 5 GB Taiwan eSIM costs about US$8 for a weekon Chunghwa or FarEasTone 5G — roughly a tenth of the US$10–12 per daymost carriers charge to roam.
+A 5 GB Taiwan eSIM costs a few dollars for a weekon Chunghwa or FarEasTone 5G — roughly a tenth of the US$10–12 per daymost carriers charge to roam.
 Taiwan has some of Asia's fastest mobile networks, and an eSIM runs on the local carrier at full speed across Taipei, Taichung, and Kaohsiung instead of a throttled roaming partner.

 Taiwan networks: fast, cheap, island-wide